magician8520/magisk-files/note.md

 ## Magisk (493e1a41) by HuskyDG

 - Use MagiskHide to hide.
-Not like DenyList, after enable MagiskHide, App in DenyList will still have Zygisk module loaded
+Different from DenyList, after enable MagiskHide, apps in DenyList will still have Zygisk module loaded
 - Advanced hiding for MagiskHide: Allow MagiskHide to handle isolated process when Zygisk is enabled
+- Clean up preload when hiding with MagiskHide

 ## Magisk (cacf8736) (25001)